 Why Consider Research?

-Our research ambassadors talk about their research experiences and why you should get involved.
+Our students talk about their research experiences and why you should get involved.

 Research is exciting, challenging, and pushes you out of your comfort zone to greater heights.
 Research develops personal and professional skills and gives you the opportunity to explore your curiosity and learn to embrace discovery.
 Research is a unique and important experience because it has limitless potential for growth in all areas of campus.